top of page

 A: The cost for teeth cleaning is:

-(This includes a free Veterinarian exam, the removal of tartar & polishing).
+(This includes a Veterinarian exam, the removal of tartar & polishing).
 We have a very high success rate with dogs and cats.
-However, if our veterinarian determines that your dog is not a good candidate for cleaning and needs anesthetic work, it's only a $30 charge to cover for the vet exam.
+If only an exam was completed, the fee is $40.

 A: Every 6 months is recommended.
 Some dogs may only need a cleaning once a year.
 We follow up with our clients every 6 months.